 You can easily make use of any of the three options, but you are advised to settle with the one which appeals to you the most.
 You don't have to worry about how effective each is because they all get the job done.

-For the sake of brevity, Mac Terminal can simply be defined as a powerful tool which allows you to control your Mac via command prompt.
-To securely delete files, you only have to type in certain commands in the Terminal window and hit the “Enter/Return” key.
+For the sake of brevity, Mac Terminal can simply be defined as a powerful tool that allows you to control your Mac via command prompt.
+To securely delete files, you only have to type in certain commands in the Terminal window and hit the "Enter/Return" key.

 But since people and developers alike love tinkering and tweaking with computers, a means to bypass the srm command was found: Using the rm command.

 2. Click "System Preferences."

 4. Click "Shortcuts" located at the top of the dialogue window.